 Another common finding associated with PFIC is impairment of the ability of the digestive system properly to absorb fat, vitamins and other nutrients (malabsorption).
 Malabsorption leads to vitamin deficiency and eventually results in failure to thrive, growth deficiency, bleeding episodes such as repeated nosebleeds, an abnormal susceptibility to bruising, and rickets.
 Rickets is a bone disorder with characteristic growth plate abnormalities and progressive softening of the bone structure.
-As a result, some children may be small for their age (short stature).
+As a result, many children may be small for their age (short stature).

 PFIC types 1 and 2 eventually progress to cause serious life-threatening complications including the formation of fibrous tissue (fibrosis) and liver regeneration with scarring (cirrhosis) in the liver, eventually resulting in liver failure.
-Without surgical intervention, these complications may develop by the end of the first decade of life.
+Without intervention, these complications may develop by the end of the first decade of life.

 BENIGN RECURRENT INTRAHEPATIC CHOLESTASIS